The following terms shall be defined as follows:

 “Document” means a pleading, motion, application, request, exhibit, brief, memorandum of law, paper, or other instrument in paper form or electronic form which is permitted to be filed pursuant to the TRCP and the Local Rules;

-“E-file”, “e-file”, “e-filing”, or “E-filing” means the electronic transmission of original documents to a Court, and from the Court, for the purposes of recording information and Court documents to a Court case or other official Court purposes.
+“E-file”, “e-file”, “e-filing”, or “E-filing” means the electronic transmission of original documents and data to a Court, and from the Court, for the purposes of recording information and Court documents to a Court case or other official Court purposes.
 For purposes of this agreement, e-filing does not include the filing of faxed documents;

 “Local Rules” mean the local rules and procedures of each Court supported by the ECF;